 12. Choose A Café On Ile St Louis Paris

-Ile Saint Louis has plenty of cafés to choose from.
+What are the best restaurants in Ile Saint Louis Paris?
+For a tiny island, Ile St Louis has plenty of cafés to choose from.
 La Brasserie de l’Ilse Saint-Louis, which has been in operation since 1953, is my favourite as the terrace has views across the Pont-Saint Louis to both Notre Dame Cathedral and the Pantheon.

 La Lutétia and Café Saint-Regis with their lovely interiors are also good choices.